**We are in an open comment period to submit comments on Jordan Cove LNG and the Pacific Connector Pipeline!**

 Our Coalition Website: www.nolngexports.org

-- A Canadian corporation (Veresen) wants to build the 233-mile, 36 inch wide, Pacific Connector Pipeline across southern Oregon to transport 1.2 billion cubic feet of fracked liquefied natural gas (LNG) per year from the Rockies to Coos Bay, where it would be shipped overseas from a giant new Jordan Cove LNG Export Terminal.
+- A Canadian fossil fuel corporation want to put a 229-mile, 36-inch diameter pipeline across southern Oregon to transport 1.2 billion cubic feet of fracked gas per year to be shipped overseas from a giant new terminal

 - Traditional tribal territories, cultural resources, and burial grounds are threatened by the pipeline.
-The Karuk, Hoopa, Yurok, and Klamath Tribes have all passed resolutions opposing the pipeline.
+The Klamath, Siletz, Karuk, Yurok, and Tolowa Dee-ni' Tribes have all come out in strong opposition to the pipeline.

 - Farmer and landowner rights will be trampled.
-Nearly 700 private landowners will be impacted along the pipeline route and many will be threatened with eminent domain if they do not settle for a small, one-time payment for permanent use of their land.
+Hundreds of private landowners will be impacted along the pipeline route and many will be threatened with eminent domain if they do not settle for permanent use of their land.

-- Exporting our natural gas would raise prices for consumers here at home by 36-54%.
+- Exporting LNG would raise prices for consumers here at home by 36-54%, according to the US Department of Energy.

-- Nearly 1,800 temporary residents from outside local communities would descend on coastal and pipeline route towns during the construction phase.
+- Nearly 1,800 temporary residents from outside our local communities will descend on coastal and pipeline route towns during the construction phase.
 Corporate CEOs promise that dozens of jobs will remain after construction, but history has proven that such promises are rarely kept.
-Renewable energy development creates far more jobs than natural gas.
+Renewable energy development creates far more jobs than fracked gas.

 MEDIA AND NEWS